AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Response parameters

-    Queries the current UTC time in the format of yyyy-mm-dd hh:mm:ss.
+    Returns the current UTC time in the format of yyyy-mm-dd hh:mm:ss.

 -   Examples